ken-zhong/class-projects/README.md

-A repository for various projects from programming courses and tutorials.
+A repository for various simple projects from programming courses, tutorials, or just messing around.
 Stored here as a backup.